AdamAdham/AI-Notes/README.md

 ### Loss Function

-- Why different than linear regression loss function?
+- **Why is the logistic regression loss function different from the linear regression loss function?**
-Because when we use previous cost function, there will exist many local minima which the gradient descent can be stuck at it
+  Because when we use the logistic regression loss function, such as the cross-entropy loss, it helps to avoid issues like getting stuck in local minima during optimization.
+The gradient descent process in logistic regression is designed to minimize this specific loss function, which is better suited for classification tasks where we deal with probabilities and discrete outcomes.

 ![Screenshot](./Comparison.png){: width="400px"}